Not every block shape is going to fit into the same hole.

 Of all the advice we offer today, this might be the single most important piece.
 If you want customers to care about the prizes you're offering, or the contests you're holding, it can't require a lot of extra work from them.

-In-store promotions are easier for this, because you or your staff can explain details of contests and promotions to customers directly, and potentially even show them some of the prizes they could win.
+In-store Promotions are easier for this, because you or your staff can explain details of contests and promotions to customers directly.
+You may even potentially get to show them some of the prizes they could win.

 Online contests aren't nearly as easy to hold onto.
 On average, you have approximately 15 seconds to engage an online customer, before they’ll go somewhere else.
 That’s not much time.

-Some techniques that work well for drawing attention to contests online are:
+Some marketing techniques that work well for drawing attention to contests online are:

-BONUS: If you include email addresses as a required field in your online contest registration forms, it can be a great way to build your email list for marketing purposes!
+BONUS: If you include email addresses as a required field in your online contest registration forms, it can be a great way to build your email list!
+Don't forget to push these promotions through your Social Media Marketing channels to increase customer awareness of your promotion.

 No matter how you choose to handle these types of promotions, the most important lesson remains the same - make the experience smooth and simple.

-And once you've built value for the customer by creating this emotional engagement with your business, they're more likely to want to support you; both through purchasing and word-of-mouth.
+And once you've used this Emotional Trigger to encourage customer engagement with your business, they're more likely to want to support you; both through their purchasing decisions and positive word-of-mouth marketing on behalf of your brand.

 You're looking for new tires, and your dealership is running a contest.
 The winner earns a year's supply of cabin air fresheners.
 Every tire you purchase earns you one ballot to enter.
 Would this get you excited?

-Some people may love this promotion, but a substantial number of others aren't even going to give the contest posters hanging in the showroom a second glance.
+Some people may love this marketing strategy, but a substantial number of others aren't even going to give the contest posters hanging in the showroom a second glance.
 Why is that?

 Because the contest prize only partially relates to the product they're trying to sell.
 Yes, it's true that most people who need car tires will theoretically want air fresheners for their vehicles at some point.

-The reality is, they wouldn't.
-It would be impossible, without running some kind of survey ahead of time; and even that would hardly be an exact science.
+The reality is, there's no way of knowing.
+It would be impossible to even make an estimation, without running some kind of survey ahead of time.
+Even then, it would hardly be an exact science.

 This kind of promotion could go incredibly well, or it could be a total waste of time and money.
 With no way to know for sure, it's a risky bet.